MtSamsonite/ha-cbus2mqtt/README.md

 # cbus2mqtt
 A cmqttd add on for Home Assistant cbus2mqtt is a Home Assistant add on runs the cmqttd process to communicate with CBUS PCI or CNI devices.

+# WARNING
+This add-on is currently in beta awaiting real world testing.
+It is at the end of the day simply running the cmqttd Docker container with some minor modifictions.
+Testing has shown it passes through the home assistant configuration options correctly and the local build version was tested on a CBUS CNI.
+(I dont have CBUS so my testing is limited)

+## Installation
 To install Home Assistant you need to add a repository to your Home Assistant Add-on Store.
 1. From the main menu select System, then Add-ons
 2. In the lower right corner click on the blue button titled ADD-ON-STORE